bebooth2/MachineLearning/README.md

 # MachineLearning
-Exercise and Notes From O'Reilly's Hands-On Machine Learning
+Exercises and Notes From O'Reilly's Hands-On Machine Learning